 How many cookies does this recipe make?

-The beauty of baking up these sheet pan chocolate chip cookie bars is that you can cut them to any size you want.
+The beauty of baking up these sheet pan cookie bars is that you can cut them to any size you want.
 From small to large, the choice is really up to you.
 I mean, some of you might look at these sheet pan covered from every inch with delightful chocolate chip cookie and think, that’s one serving!
 Am I right?!

 But seriously, if you cut these into 1-inch squares, you will have 187 cookies.
 Cut them into any shape and size you want.
 No matter how many times I try to cut these evenly just by eye-balling it, I usually have a variety of sizes.
 Feel free to use a ruler to keep the cookies even.
 And to keep the kids from going to war over that oblong large cookie bar.

-How long will the chocolate chip cookie bars last?
+How long will these cookie bars last?

 Well, if your friends and family don’t inhale these cookies in a day or two, these chocolate chip cookie bars should last in a sealed container for 5-7 days.
 But seriously, they will totally get devoured well before they go bad.

-Do you have a gluten free chocolate chip cookie bar option?
+Do you have a gluten free option?

 If you like a thicker bar that is also gluten free, try my Paleo Chocolate Chip Cookie Bars.
 They are made with almond meal, making them very filling, high in protein, and of course, gluten free.
 And may I add, they are also very kid friendly.